Stephanie Vaquer

-Ana Stephanie Vaquer González (born March 29, 1993) is a Chilean professional wrestler.
-As of July 2024, she is signed to WWE, where she performs on the Raw brand under the ring name Stephanie Vaquer, and is the current Women’s World Champion in her first reign.
-She is also the winner of the 2025 WWE Women's Crown Jewel Championship and she is a former one-time NXT Women's Champion and one-time NXT Women's North American Champion, the only woman to hold both titles simultaneously and successfully defend both titles on the same night.
+Ana Stephanie Vaquer González (born 29 March 1993) is a Chilean professional wrestler.
+She is signed to WWE, where she performs on the Raw brand.
+As of September 2026, she is the Women's World Champion in her second reign.
+She is also a one-time NXT Women's Champion, and a one-time NXT Women's North American Champion, the only woman to hold both titles simultaneously and successfully defend both titles on the same night.
+Additionally she is the 2025 WWE Women's Crown Jewel Champion.

 Vaquer became known for her time with the Mexican promotion Consejo Mundial de Lucha Libre (CMLL), where she is a former CMLL World Women's Champion and CMLL World Women's Tag Team Champion with Zeuxis; she was the first luchadora in CMLL history to have held both titles simultaneously and did so until her departure from CMLL in July 2024.
 She has also wrestled for American promotion All Elite Wrestling (AEW) and British promotion Revolution Pro Wrestling (RPW) due to the two organizations' partnerships with CMLL.
 She is additionally known for her stints in major Japanese promotions such as World Wonder Ring Stardom, Ice Ribbon, Tokyo Joshi Pro-Wrestling, and New Japan Pro-Wrestling (NJPW), where in the latter she is a former NJPW Strong Women's Champion.